 - Side mirrors with integrated turn signals

-- Eighteen-inch wheels are standard; 22-inch wheels are optional
+- 18-inch wheels are standard; 22-inch wheels are optional

 - Power liftgate standard

-The total interior volume of the Escalade is 108.9 cubic feet, much more than either the Lexus LX 570 (83.1 cubic feet) or Infiniti QX56 (91.7 cubic feet) and slightly more than the Lincoln Navigator's 103.5 cubic feet.
-Two rows of captain's chairs and a three-seat bench in back are standard, and an optional second-row bench ups seating capacity to eight.
+Two rows of captain's chairs and a three-seat bench in back are standard.
+An optional second-row bench ups seating capacity to eight.
 The center stack flows into the floor console rather than being a separate unit.

 - LED-backlit instrument panel